 This would also require the government to provide a mechanism for railroading through planning approval for mobile telecommunications masts; something that won’t sit well with activists in many Conservative constituencies.

 In conclusion, whilst Jeremy Hunt may not have billions of pounds to provide a carrot for the telecoms industry, he still has a number of options to provide the stick as an incentive for broadband Britain; whether the government have the courage to take this course of action remains to be seen.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.